-That's our only mission in this life.
+Because that's our mission too.
+It's our only mission, really.
+We, as a congregation, do not exist for any other reason.
 This church building is a wonderful blessing from God.
 But it exists for that mission.
 The money our congregation has in its bank accounts is a wonderful blessing from God.
 But it exists for that mission.
 And everything that you each have individually - your money and your home and your possessions - it is all a wonderful blessing from God.
 But it exists for that mission too.